How to Vote

-Contact Chester County Voter Services at 610-344-6410 or by visiting their website, register via the Online PA Voter Registration Form, or pick up a paper registration form at one of the following locations: the county offices on Westtown Road, most government buildings, many post offices, libraries, and police stations.
+Contact Chester County Voter Services at 610-344-6410 or by visiting its website, register via the Online PA Voter Registration Form, or pick up a paper registration form at one of the following locations: the county offices on Westtown Road, most government buildings, many post offices, libraries, and police stations.

 See the Find Voter Registration Status tool, or contact Chester County Voter Services at 610-344-6410.

 If you use the Find Voter Registration Status tool, it will return your voting precinct location along with your registration status.
-Or, you can look at the boundary maps for your township on the County's website: Precinct Boundary Maps
+Or, you can look at the boundary maps for your township on the county's website: Precinct Boundary Maps.

-Additional resources for finding: your polling place:
+Additional resources for finding your polling place:

 Find Your Polling Place